isomerpages/moe-farrerparkpri/_about-us/Other Information/School Fees.md

 Needy families can also visit the Community Centres in your districts that may have various schemes to assist residents.
-You may also visit Ministry of Social and Family Development website for the various assistance schemes:
+You may also visit Ministry of Social and Family Development website for the various available schemes:

 [https://www.msf.gov.sg/assistance/Pages/default.aspx](https://www.msf.gov.sg/assistance/Pages/default.aspx)